dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-1.md

 layout: series

 title: "The Huntsman's Manor"
-summary: >
+description: >
   Two adventurers meet two runaways in the wilds, while travelling to loot the long-abandoned home of the hunter Marquess Niral.
 date: 2022-10-07

 system: trophygold